snorthman/anki-hyper-tts-extensions/README.md

 # Anki HyperTTS Community Contributions

-This repository contains community-contributed services for the HyperTTS Anki addon (https://github.com/Vocab-Apps/anki-hyper-tts).
+This repository contains community-contributed services for the HyperTTS Anki addon (https://github.com/Vocab-Apps/anki-hyper-tts) as well as documentation.
+The instructions here tend to require a bit of technical know how.
 The author of HyperTTS doesn't offer any support for those but you can open issues and we'll try to help.

 # How to use the services
 ## Download the service file